william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/own_workflow/own_workflow.md

        </copy>
     ```

-    This behaivior can be achieved using different prompt engeniring techniques.
+    This behavior can be achieved using different prompt engineering techniques.
 In our example we are defining in the prompt how the decision should be take.
 Also we are defining each category and it s meaning.
-Please make sure you are giving clear instruction to the model and test multiple propts as each model respond differently based on the data that was trained.
+Please make sure you are giving clear instruction to the model and test multiple prompts as each model respond differently based on the data that was trained.

 7. Define functions to interact with different agents: